sachinpatel9135/Login_SignUpDjangoApp/README.md

 # Login_SignUpDjangoApp
-#Used PostgreSQL as DBMS(customized it instead of using built_in sqlite3)
-#used django templates to customize login signup page ans password reset settings
+Used PostgreSQL as DBMS(customized it instead of using built_in sqlite3) Used django templates to customize login signup page ans password reset settings